SixArm/gitconfig-settings/README.md

        l = log --graph --oneline

-## Meld
+## Format

-To use the mergetool `meld-with-three-windows`, put the script on your path, for example:

-    cp bin/meld-with-three-windows /usr/local/bin
+To use better pretty formatting:

+    [format]
+      pretty = "%H %ci %ce %ae %d %s"

-## Personalization
+## Status

-You can override any of these settings by using your own gitconfig file.

-Customize the gitconfig file sections for user:

-    [user]
-      email = alice@example.com
-      name = Alice Anderson

-Do you use GitHub?
-If so, you can customize the github section for your user id and token:

-    [github]
-      user = alice
-      token = alice-token

-Do you prefer terse status messages?
+If you like terse status messages:

     [alias]
       s = status -sb

+## Log

-Do you prefer log message summaries?
+If you like log summaries:

     [alias]
       l = log --graph --oneline

+## Meld merge tool

+We like using the `meld` mergetool because it is powerful and can use three windows for comparisons.

+This repo includes a script for running `meld` with three windows.

+To use meld with three windows, put the script on your path, for example:

+    cp bin/meld-with-three-windows /usr/local/bin

+## Most pager

-Do you prefer using `most` as a pager?
-(Get it by doing `brew install most` or `apt-get install most` etc.)
+If you prefer using `most` as a pager:

     [core]
       pager = most

-To use better pretty formatting:

-    [format]
-      pretty = "%H %ci %ce %ae %d %s"
+To get `most`, do `brew install most` on OSX, or `apt-get install most` on Ubuntu, etc.

 ## Suggestion for branch auto setup merge